 The best approach is for the parent to talk directly with the student.
 Parent-child communication is not always easy, and young adults are not always forthcoming as parents would like.
 However, parent-child conversation is the most effective and certainly the preferred method for a parent to learn about his or her child's performance.

 In this situation, you will need the student to sign a release.
-Download a FERPA release form (pdf).
+Download a FERPA Form (pdf).
 Only after the signed release is in your possession are you free to discuss a student's performance.
 Of course, in doing so, the faculty or staff member cannot release any information that identifies another student.

 Yes.
 See the Texas Wesleyan University FERPA Policy web page.
 The policy can also be found in the Undergraduate and Graduate Catalogs and Student Handbook.

 The privacy protection FERPA gives to students is quite broad.
 With limited exceptions, FERPA gives privacy protection to all student education records.
 Education records are defined as "[t]hose records that are directly related to a student and [are] [m]aintained by an educational agency or institution or by a party acting for the agency or institution."
 Examples of student records entitled to FERPA privacy protection are grade reports, transcripts and disciplinary records.

 Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school settings are transferred to the student once a student has turned 18 or is attending any post-secondary educational institution (regardless of the student's age and regardless of who is paying for the student's education).